 Whilst Kegels or traditional pelvic floor squeezes may ‘tighten up’ your pelvic floor muscles in the short term they are simply not enough, and there is a vital element missing in the way these are often performed.
 The relax-phase of any muscle action is every bit as important as the contract-phase, and nowhere is this more pertinent than in the case of your pelvic floor.
 A hypertonic (too tight) pelvic floor is equally as likely to be the problem as a ‘too loose’ pelvic floor.
 So if when you are Kegel-ing you are doing any of the following: bending your knees, tucking your backside under, or clenching your butt muscles… you’re not actually getting to the deep pelvic floor muscles at all.

-MUTU System is recommended and endorsed by Pelvic Physical Therapists the world over.
+MUTU System is proven to work in reducing symptoms of prolapse and is recommended and endorsed by Pelvic Physical Therapists the world over.

-If you suspect you have a prolapse, we recommend you seek one on one specialist help from a women’s a health physiotherapist / pelvic health physical therapist
+If you suspect you have a prolapse, we recommend you seek one on one specialist help from a Women’s Health Physiotherapist / pelvic health PT

-… and also from Tracy Sher at the Pelvic Guru, The Ultimate Pelvic Anatomy Resource!
-Links, articles and videos – this post has EVERYTHING and is kept updated – an amazing resource.
+From Tracy Sher at the Pelvic Guru, The Ultimate Pelvic Anatomy Resource!
+Links, articles and videos – this post is kept updated – an amazing resource.

-Downloadable (free) PDF information leaflets and very helpful diagrams available from the International Urogynecological Association (IUGA) (click ‘Patient Leaflets’)
+Downloadable (free) PDF information leaflets and diagrams available from the International Urogynecological Association (IUGA) (click ‘Patient Leaflets’)